 The Texas Legislature established the Texas Real Estate Commission (TREC) in1949 to safeguard consumers in matters of real property transactions and valuation services.
 TREC shares staff members and resources with the Texas Appraiser Licensing and Certification Board (TALCB), established as an independent subdivision of TREC in 1991 when federal law required increased regulation of appraisals.
 Together TREC and TALCB oversee real estate brokerage, real property appraisals, inspections, home warranties, right-of-way services, and timeshare.
-The agency provides licensing, education, and complaint investigation services, as well as regulation and enforcement of state and federal laws and requirements that govern each of these areas of service to consumers in Texas.
+The agency provides licensing, education, and complaint investigation services, as well as regulation and enforcement of state laws and requirements that govern each of these areas of service to consumers in Texas.

-Reception and Communication Services (RCS) - Director Robert Hood
+Customer Relations Division - Director Robert Hood

-RCS is the agency’s centralized customer service division.
+The Customer Relations Division is the agency’s centralized customer service division.
 Division team members receive and respond to general communications from Texas consumers, license holders, and applicants, including all telephone, e-mail, and in-person inquiries.

-Licensing and Registration Services (LRS) - Director Denise Sample
+Licensing Division - Director Denise Sample

-LRS ensures education and experience requirements are satisfied for the various license types.
+The Licensing Division ensures education and experience requirements are satisfied for the various license types.
 Licensing team members verify qualifications have been met before the agency issues a new license or registration to real estate brokers or sales agents, appraisers, inspectors, and easement or right-of-way registrants and process license renewals, information changes and license histories

-TALCB Standards and Enforcement Services (TALCB SES) - Director Troy Beaulieu
+TALCB Enforcement Division - Director Troy Beaulieu

-TALCB SES administers the Texas Appraiser Licensing and Certification Board’s complaint investigation and disciplinary enforcement programs.
+TALCB Enforcement administers the Texas Appraiser Licensing and Certification Board’s complaint investigation and disciplinary enforcement programs.
 The division ensures compliance with federal law under the Financial Institutions Reform, Recovery and Enforcement Act of 1989 as amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 TALCB SES also enforces state law and investigates potential violations.
 For more information about the Texas Appraiser Licensing and Certification Act and more, visit the Rules and Laws section of the TALCB website.

-Information and Technology Services (ITS) - Director Stephen Rapp
+Information Technology Division - Director Stephen Rapp

-ITS develops and maintains the technical infrastructure needed to meet the agency’s business requirements, including application development, network management, technical support, website services, and records management.
+Information Technology develops and maintains the technical infrastructure needed to meet the agency’s business requirements, including application development, network management, technical support, website services, and records management.
 ITS team members follow standards adopted by the Texas Department of Information Resources (DIR) and utilize industry best practices to ensure utility, reliability, and security.